 Feeding is fundamental in poultry farming and modern chicken farming is greatly influenced by the feed farmers provide for their chickens (Mijena and Getiso, 2024).
 The utilization of plants, insects and other agricultural byproducts as alternative feed ingredients for poultry are innovations recommended to farmers.
 These innovations can significantly reduce feed costs, making chicken production economically viable, especially for smallholder farmers with limited resources (Vlaicu et al., 2024).
 Given that feed cost accounts for at least 60% of the total production costs in poultry production, improvements in the feed formulation process will help maximize performance and profitability in poultry production (Wongnaa et al. 2023).

 Record keeping is a difficult task for farmers who often do not do farming as a business.
 Absence of farm records impedes knowledge on the farm progress.
 Effective record keeping on bird stock, feed consumption, cleaning and disinfection schedules, health routines, mortality is necessary to determine farm performance, decision-making and success of the poultry farm.
-Ibok et al., (2024) acknowledged that record-keeping behaviour of poultry farmers is influenced by a myriad of factors, ranging from personal attributes such as education level and farming experience, to external factors like time constraints and farm status and understanding these factors is crucial in promoting better record-keeping practices among poultry farmers.
+Ibok et al. (2024) acknowledged that record-keeping behaviour of poultry farmers is influenced by a myriad of factors, ranging from personal attributes such as education level and farming experience, to external factors like time constraints and farm status and understanding these factors is crucial in promoting better record-keeping practices among poultry farmers.

 Table 1: Improved poultry management practices adopted by farmers